-The positions of the trees are shown indicatively on the plans.
-Nevertheless, the positions of the trees are believed to be sufficiently accurate for the purposes of this report because the tree locations are so close to boundaries.
+The positions of Trees 1 and 2 and Group 1 were provided to me on the site layout plan.
+The positions of the remaining trees are shown indicatively on the plans.
+The positions of the trees are believed to be sufficiently accurate for the purposes of this report because their locations are tied to the boundaries.